 Jason Aldred, MD, FAAN

 Dr. Aldred is a board-certified neurologist and Fellow of the American Academy of Neurology (FAAN).
-He completed neurology residency at Oregon Health & Science University (OHSU), serving as neurology chief resident.
+He completed his neurology residency at Oregon Health & Science University (OHSU), serving as neurology chief resident.
 He then completed an additional two-year clinical research fellowship in Parkinson’s disease and movement disorders at the Parkinson’s Disease Research, Educational, and Clinical Center (PADRECC), a collaborative program between the Portland VA and OHSU.
-Through fellowship training he honed skills in botulinum toxin injection techniques, patient selection for deep brain stimulation (DBS) and post-operative DBS programming, and advanced medication management for movement disorders.
-Dr. Aldred also completed formal training in clinical research through the Human Investigators Program (HIP) at OHSU focused on design and execution of clinical trials.
+Through fellowship training, he honed skills in botulinum toxin injection techniques, patient selection for deep brain stimulation (DBS) and post-operative DBS programming, and advanced medication management for movement disorders.
+Dr. Aldred also completed formal training in clinical research with a Certificate in Human Investigations through the Human Investigators Program (HIP) at OHSU focused on the design and execution of clinical trials.

 Jill Ciccarello, CEO and Research Program Director